- Table of Content

 Easily accessible spend data is a must-have for all procurement professionals.
-If not, you and your business should make this a number one priority as you are probably managing your spend blindly.
+If not, you and your business should make this a number one priority as you're probably managing your spend blindly.
 Please note that more granular spend data, such as item-level data, can provide you with more detailed insights if available.

-Spend growth by suppliers
+Spend Growth by Suppliers

 In the analysis above, we take a closer look at the overall spend development by suppliers.
 The Y-axis shows supplier names, and the X-axis shows spend growth in % measured by CAGR (Compound Annual Growth Rate).